1988–89 Detroit Pistons season: Regular season

-During the NBA All-Star weekend at the Houston Astrodome in Houston, Texas, Thomas was selected for the 1989 NBA All-Star Game, as a member of the Eastern Conference All-Star team; Thomas scored 19 points along with 14 assists and 4 steals, despite the Eastern Conference losing to the Western Conference, 143–134.
-Dumars and Rodman were both named to the NBA All-Defensive First Team; Thomas and Dumars both finished tied in seventeenth place in Most Valuable Player voting, while Rodman finished in third place in Defensive Player of the Year voting, finished in third place in Sixth Man of the Year voting, and also tied in seventh place in Most Improved Player voting, and head coach Chuck Daly finished in fourth place in Coach of the Year voting.
+During the NBA All-Star weekend at the Houston Astrodome in Houston, Texas, Thomas was selected for the 1989 NBA All-Star Game, as a member of the Eastern Conference All-Star team.
+Thomas scored 19 points along with 14 assists and 4 steals, despite the Eastern Conference losing to the Western Conference, 143–134.
+Dumars and Rodman were both named to the NBA All-Defensive First Team; Thomas and Dumars both finished tied in 17th place in Most Valuable Player voting, while Rodman finished in third place in Defensive Player of the Year voting, finished in third place in Sixth Man of the Year voting, and also tied in seventh place in Most Improved Player voting, and head coach Chuck Daly finished in fourth place in Coach of the Year voting.